Golden Tonnetz: Golden Tonnetz

 \section{Golden Tonnetz}

 By applying the horizontal and vertical extension to the base figure infinitely, we obtain the lattice of the golden triangles with tones (Fig.~\ref{fig2}a).
 We call this figure the golden Tonnetz because this figure has a structure similar to Tonnetz.
-By definition, all the major/minor scales and triads are represented by the golden triangles in the golden Tonnetz (Fig.~\ref{fig2}b).
+By definition, all major/minor scales and triads are represented by golden triangles in the golden Tonnetz (Fig.~\ref{fig2}b).
+Figure \ref{fig2}c shows the basis of the golden Tonnetz.
+The golden Tonnetz is constructed by translating the basic figure, whose vertices correspond to tones, such that a horizontal shift by one unit to the right (left) raises (lowers) each tone by a perfect fifth, and a vertical shift upward (downward) raises (lowers) it by a semitone.
+The notes contained in the right-hand figure of the basic shapes are the notes contained in the left-hand figure raised by a fifth.
+Furthermore, the scale on one golden triangle in each figure is the relative of the scale on the other golden triangle.
+Additionally, the tonic, dominant, and subdominant chords of each scale are also represented by golden triangles.

-In Tonnetz, all the major/minor triads are represented by equilateral triangles.
+In Tonnetz, all major/minor triads are represented by equilateral triangles.
 The relative ($CEG\to CEA$, $EGB\to EG\sharp B$), parallel ($CEG\to CE\flat G$, $EGB\to DGB$), and leading-tone exchange ($CEG\to BEG$, $EGB\to EGC$) transformations are represented by the transformations between the neighboring equilateral triangles (Fig.~\ref{fig3}a).